mcarvin8/apex-code-coverage-transformer/README.md

 This plugin supports code coverage metrics created for Apex Classes, Apex Triggers, and Flows (if flows are deployed as active in your org).

-Here is how you can create the Code Coverage JSON file with the Salesforce CLI:
+To create the code coverage JSON during a Salesforce CLI deployment/validation, append `--coverage-formatters json --results-dir coverage` to the `sf project deploy` command:

 ```
 sf project deploy validate -x manifest/package.xml -l RunSpecifiedTests -t {testclasses} --verbose --coverage-formatters json --results-dir coverage